wiktor-k/distributed-ids/README.md

 There are several issues with the current design that need to be addresses:

-  - some identities (e.g. Mastodon, DNS) would not need signature notations, this is a limitation of current validation language,
   - it could be better if notations specified full URLs to proofs (e.g. gist URLs) instead of bare identifiers,
   - some proofs have additional metadata, e.g. Bitcoin Timestamp could print